acquia/lightning/README.md

 ### API-First
 Lightning ships with several modules which, together, quickly set up Drupal to deliver data to decoupled applications via a standardized API.
-By default, Lightning installs the OpenAPI and JSON API modules, plus the Simple OAuth module, as a toolkit for authentication, authorization, and delivery of data to API consumers.
+By default, Lightning installs the OpenAPI and JSON:API modules, plus the Simple OAuth module, as a toolkit for authentication, authorization, and delivery of data to API consumers.
 Currently, Lightning includes no default configuration for any of these modules, because it does not make any assumptions about how the